 If you are using beads, add them about 12 inches from the top.
 Make sure the beads all line up evenly.
 Then, tie a knot underneath each bead.

 Tie all the strings together about 6 inches down from the beads.
 Cut the excess mason line a half inch from the knot.
 Use a lighter or flame from a candle to lightly melt the edges of the strings.
 I melted mine all the way back to the base of the knot.
 Do this to the knot that’s securing the metal ring too.
 This will keep frays at bay and help keep the knot from slipping.

-Tips on Attracting Butterflies
+Tips for Attracting Butterflies

 A butterfly feeder is only one way to attract butterflies to your garden.
 If you want to keep them really happy, you will need to have plants that serve the needs of all the life stages of the butterfly.
-Adults need nectar, a safe places to lay their eggs, food for their larvae and place to form chrysalides (cocoons).
+Adults need nectar, a safe place to lay their eggs, food for their larvae and a place to form chrysalides (cocoons).
 In addition to the right plants, butterflies like full sun, a place to rest their wings and a place to drink.
 An easy way to create a butterfly sanctuary is to plant bright flowers that love full sun, add a flat rock to the garden for the butterflies to bask and put a small shallow pan of water out for them to drink.

-You really can not go wrong with any type of brightly colored flower for butterflies.
+You really cannot go wrong with any type of brightly colored flower for butterflies.
 However, remember that the plants must support the larvae and cocoons as well.
-There are many butterfly friendly plants; so the chances are you can find a few that will suit your growing zone.
+There are many butterfly-friendly plants; so the chances are you can find a few that will suit your growing zone.
 Here’s a list of some plants that will attract butterflies to your garden: